JohnJoeZhu/JohnJoeZhu.github.io/_pages/about.md

 **About ME**

 Second year undergraduate student in Fudan University in Shanghai, China.

+Major in Maths and AI